 We anticipate expending substantial funds to carry out the development, introduction and manufacture of additional products.
 We have no source of operating cash flow to fund all of its operational needs and will require additional financing to continue its operations.
 As such, our current and planned operations contemplate funding in the future through one or more public or private equity financings, by taking on debt financing, or from other sources.
 There can be no assurance that such financing will be available on favorable terms or at all.
 If such funds are unavailable or are only available at a prohibitive cost, we may have to significantly curtail its product development program or seek funds through financing alternatives that may require us to sell its rights to certain products or certain marketing territories.
 Failure to obtain such additional financing could result in delay or indefinite postponement of the deployment of our products.
 If we receive less funding than planned, we will have to revise our business model and reduce proposed plans.
-Without significant funding, we will not be able to execute on our business operations and may be forced to cease operations.
-At this time, there can be no assurance we will be able to obtain the funding we need and even if we obtain such funding that it will be on terms and conditions favorable to us and our existing shareholders.
+Without significant funding, we will not be able to obtain the funding we need and even if we obtain such funding that it will be on terms and conditions favorable to us and our existing shareholders.
 Without funding we will not be able to proceed with planned operations or meet existing obligations.